Midwest

 Empty column

-The Illinois Electric Vehicle (EV) Rebate Program offers rebates for new and used EVs: up to $4,000 for all-electric vehicles and $1,500 for all-electric motorcycles.
-Establishing Policies
+The Illinois Electric Vehicle (EV) Rebate Program offers rebates for new and used EVs: $2,000 for electric vehicles, with an additional $2,000 for low-income applicants, and $1,500 for all-electric motorcycles.

 Transportation